vndmtrx/logicshell/README.md

-# logicshell
+# logicshell - logic circuits created using C and bash
 ![TransistorShell](transistor.png)

 ## What is logicshell?

-Logicshell is logic circuits created using C and Bash

-This is a project that grew out of a conversation on logic circuits with a friend.
+Logicshell is a project that grew out of a conversation on logic circuits with a friend.
 It all started when we wondered if it would be possible to simulate a simple logic circuit using operating system tools only.

 ## How can we build this?